daniellestroscher/Vista-fundraising-nextjs/README.md

 #### only if you want to deploy this contract to other networks will you need.
 **.secret file** in the root of the hardhat-project folder containing a private key for a crypto wallet to deploy from. <br/>
 readFileSync is used to read this secret file so it is not included in the environment varibales which can be less secure for your private key.
+You can find this in the Hardhat config.

 ## Install
 Download all the required dependancies: